How to be more creative: These tips won't fail you

 1. Be open-minded

 Having a fixed notion of what you want to achieve can limit your creative flow.
 Try putting your expectations to one side and see what happens.
 Play with ideas.
 Try different options.
 Perhaps your creations want to behave differently from what you originally intended.
 Perhaps your writing, or art, or dance, or crafting, comes to life when you try a new style.
 Perhaps a new piece of information will make you shape the thing you’re working on a whole new way?
-Creative people are always ready to at least consider new possibilities and how they could be applied to their work.
+Creative people are always ready to consider new possibilities and how they could be applied to their work.

 2. Be curious